 Daniel Stubbs

 MA BM BCh MPhil PhD FRCA MRCP

-Daniel is a clinical lecturer in anaesthesia with an interest in neuroanaesthesia and perioperative medicine.
+Daniel is an honorary consultant in anaesthesia with an interest in neuroanaesthesia and perioperative medicine.
 His research focuses on understanding complex health systems, their impact on patient outcome, and how they can be improved and understood using 'routinely collected' data.

+Daniel Stubbs